WSU-Physics-Courses/iscimath-583-learning-from-images-and-signals/Docs/Notes/NonlocalMeans.md

 %matplotlib inline
-import numpy as np, matplotlib.pyplot as plt from IPython.display import clear_output, display
+import numpy as np, matplotlib.pyplot as plt from IPython.display import clear_output, display from myst_nb import glue
 ```

 (sec:NonlocalMeans)=
 # Non-local Means

-+++

-The idea behind the non-local means algorithm is that random noise can be reduced by averaging.
+The idea behind the non-local means algorithm is that random noise can be reduced by
+averaging.
 The challenge is to find pixels with random noise that can be averaged.
+One
-One obvious solution is to take multiple pictures of the same object, then to average over images.
+obvious solution is to take multiple pictures of the same object, then to average over
+images.
 Another approach is useful if the underlying image is smooth.
-In this case, one might obtain a reduction in noise by averaging nearby pixels, at the cost of slightly bluring the image.
+In this case,
+one might obtain a reduction in noise by averaging nearby pixels, at the cost of
+slightly bluring the image.

-The idea of non-local means is to find regions of the image that are similar to use for averaging, but to allow these regions to
+The idea of non-local means is to find regions of the image that are similar to use for
+averaging, but to allow these regions to be spatially separated (non-local).
+This
+allows one to take advantage of repetition of features image such as repeated features
+like windows, straight edges like streets or buildings.

 :::{admonition} [Photographing a Black Hole][]